Hahdin/canvasview/readme.md

 ### Some technical aspects.

 Some may wonder why so may "dev" modules are included in the dependancies.
 This is a result of the method of deploying this app to [heroku.com](https://canvasview.herokuapp.com/).
 Since it requires the 'npm start' to fire it all up, some packages that normally would not be inculded in the dependencies for deployment (babel, webpack) are by necessity included.
-This deployment is by no means to be considered an appropriate produciton build, it is definitely 'dev' still.
+This deployment is by no means to be considered an appropriate production build, it is definitely 'dev' still.